anbox-cloud/discourse-docs/reference/application-manifest.md

   disk-size: 8GB
 ```

 If all required fields (`cpus`/`memory`/`disk-size`) of `resources` are supplied in the application manifest, the `instance-type` field is no longer needed.
-Even if the `instance-type` field is provided, it will be overridden by `resources` in the end upon application installation.
+Even if the `instance-type` field is provided, it will be overridden by the requirements in the `resources` fields upon application installation.

 ## Extra data